 The Uniform Resource Locator (URL) standard allows user authentication to be included in URL strings in the form http://username:[email protected] A malicious user might use this URL syntax to create a hyperlink that appears to open a legitimate website but actually opens a deceptive (spoofed) website.
 For example, the URL http://[email protected] appears to open http://www.wingtiptoys.com but actually opens http://example.com.
 To protect users from such attacks, Internet Explorer usually blocks any URLs using this syntax.

-This functionality can be controlled separately for instances of Internet Explorer spawned by Office applications (for example, if a user clicks a link in an Office document or selects a menu option that loads a website).
-If user names and passwords in URLs are allowed, users could be diverted to dangerous Web pages, which could pose a security risk.
+This functionality can be controlled separately for instances of Internet Explorer spawned by Office applications (for example, if a user clicks a link in an Office document or selects a menu option that loads a web page).
+If user names and passwords in URLs are allowed, users could be diverted to dangerous web pages, which could pose a security risk.